Deep Dark Canyon: Production

-Originally titled Lawless, the project was shot in Sonoma County, California, primarily in locations in Guerneville and along the Russian River.
+Originally titled Lawless, the project was lensed by Daniel Stoloff, in Sonoma County, California, primarily at locations in Guerneville and along the Russian River.
 The film was renamed to avoid confusions with other films of the same title and to better reflect " the atmospheric, rural setting in which it takes place, namely Guerneville".
+The soundtrack includes songs written by Jacob Bercovici and performed by Wyoming.
+Silver Tree is from Guerneville and Abe Levy is from Petaluma.

+Release

+By 8 November 2012, Deep Dark Canyon had been playing "scattered dates in individual U.S. markets".

 Reception

 Film Threat gave an overall positive review for the film, stating that all of the actors "turn in solid performances that keep the movie grounded in reality".
 The Village Voice gave a mixed review, criticizing that the film "depletes itself with inter-location crosscutting" but that "Levine commands every scene he's in with great support from a subtle and soulful Martin Starr as his conflicted deputy".